gitit36/SimplePlatformGame/README.md

 # SimplePlatformGame
-A platform game created using Python.
+A platform game created using Python & Pygame.
 The game resembles Mario where the player has to complete different levels by defeating/avoiding monsters and jumping off obstacles.
 Enjoy!